psu-libraries/researcher-metadata/README.md

 are evolving, but we'll attempt to document the process for importing new data here until it is more completely automated.

-Broadly, the process currently consists of three steps for most of the data sources:
+Broadly, the process currently consists of three steps for some of the data sources:
 1. Gather new data in the form of correctly-formatted files from each source
 1. Place the new data files in the conventional location on the production server
 1. Run the Rake task to automatically import all of the data from the new files